Bournda Programs for Creative and Talented Students

 Bournda EEC staff have a theory that the beautiful surrounds of Bournda National Park brings out the best in everybody and that all students have creativity and talent when participating in these programs!

-These programs are offered to schools in Terms 2 and 3 and usually book out very quickly.
+These programs are offered to public schools in Terms 2 and 3 and usually book out very quickly.

 Check out the What’s On pages for Terms 2 and Term 3 to see what is available.